Carole Lombard: Early life and education (1908–1920)

-Career beginnings and Fox contract (1921–26)
+Career beginnings and Fox contract (1921–1926)

-A Perfect Crime was not widely distributed, but the brief experience spurred Lombard and her mother to seek more film work, and she participated unsuccessfully in several auditions.
-While appearing as the queen of Fairfax High School's May Day Carnival at the age of 15, Lombard was scouted by an employee of Charlie Chaplin and offered a screen test to appear in his film The Gold Rush (1925).
-Lombard did not win the role, but the test raised awareness of her promising talent in Hollywood.
-Her test was seen by the Vitagraph Film Company, which expressed interest in signing her to a contract.
-Although this did not materialize, the condition that she adopt a new first name (as Jane was considered too dull) lasted with Lombard throughout her career.
-She selected the name Carole after a girl with whom she played tennis in middle school.
+Though A Perfect Crime was not widely distributed, the experience spurred Lombard and her mother to audition for more film work, but she was unsuccessful.
+While appearing as the queen of Fairfax High School's May Day Carnival at the age of 15, Lombard was scouted by an employee of Charlie Chaplin and offered a screen test to appear in The Gold Rush (1925).
+Lombard did not win the role, but her test was seen by the Vitagraph Film Company, which expressed interest in signing her.
+Although this did not materialize, their condition that she adopt a new first name led to her selecting the name "Carole" after a girl with whom she played tennis at Virgil Jr. High School.

-In October 1924, shortly after these disappointments, 16-year-old Lombard was signed to a contract with the Fox Film Corporation.
+In October 1924, 16-year-old Lombard signed a contract with the Fox Film Corporation.
 Lombard's mother contacted gossip columnist Louella Parsons, who arranged a screen test.
-According to biographer Larry Swindell, Lombard's beauty convinced studio head Winfield Sheehan to sign her to a $75-per-week contract, and abandoned her schooling to pursue the new career.
-Fox approved of the name Carole, but unlike Vitagraph, it disliked her surname.
-She was renamed Carole Lombard, with the new surname adopted from that of a family friend.
+According to biographer Larry Swindell, Lombard's beauty convinced studio head Winfield Sheehan to sign her to a $75-per-week contract, and she abandoned her schooling to pursue the new career.
+Fox disliked her surname and she was renamed Carole Lombard, the surname of a family friend.

 Most of Lombard's appearances with Fox were bit parts in low-budget Westerns and adventure films.
-She later commented on her dissatisfaction with these roles: "All I had to do was simper prettily at the hero and scream with terror when he battled with the villain."
-However, she enjoyed the other aspects of film work such as photo shoots, costume fittings, and socializing with actors on the studio set.
+She later said, "All I had to do was simper prettily at the hero and scream with terror when he battled with the villain."
+However, she enjoyed other aspects of film work such as photo shoots, costume fittings, and socializing with actors on the studio set.
 Lombard embraced the flapper lifestyle and became a regular at the Cocoanut Grove nightclub, where she won several Charleston dance competitions.